mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 balance with Circular Std font which is a wonderful quality font with strong geometric types.

-Based on the overall impression I decided to use some professional Chinese street photography which was super hard to find, but after hours of searching stock photography, I found what I was looking for.
+Based on the overall impression I was getting from the design, I decided to use some professional Chinese street photography which was super hard to find, but after hours of searching stock photography, I found what I was looking for.
 After this it was obvious to try some traditional Chinese typography (what I never did before), it was very